WebThingsIO/webthing-arduino/README.md

 ## PlatformIO

-Add the `webthing-esp8266` library through PlatformIO's package management interface.
+Add the `webthing-arduino` library through PlatformIO's package management interface.
 You may also need to manually add the ArduinoJson and other libraries to your project.